cloudflinger/aws-k8s-vpn-starter-kit/README.md

 Once you have your account, follow these docs to [Set Up a VPN](https://foxpass.readme.io/docs/set-up-a-vpn)

-## Docker environment

-Note the  `docker_env.list` file.

-Environment variables set here are available in the docker container.

 ## AWS environment

 An aws key pair with IAM permissions to create a VPC and EKS cluster is required to proceed.
 It must be made available inside the docker container.